sekoyo/react-image-crop/README.md

 Or you need to specify both.
 As ReactCrop is based on percentages you will need to know the ratio of the image.
 If you don't, see [onImageLoaded](https://github.com/DominicTobias/react-image-crop#onimageloadedimage-optional) for how to set your crop in there.

+While you can initially omit the crop object, any subsequent change will need to be saved to state in the `onChange` callback and set here.

 #### minWidth (optional)

 A minimum crop width, as a percentage of the image width.